Swing Trading Strategies – What Are They?

 Therefore, so we will look for confirmation from a subsequent buy or sell candle.
 This will be the first to close above or below the relevant Fibonacci line.

-One of the advantages of these swing trading strategies is that they allow for more generous stop-losses than intra-day trades.
+One of the advantages of these trading strategies is that they allow for more generous stop-losses than intra-day trades.

 In this case, a suitable placement will be a number of buffer pips above or below the high or low of the signal candle, depending on the direction of the move.